messerke/LBLQuiz/README.md

 4. Vercel will auto-detect Next.js and deploy
 5. Make sure your images are in the `public/images/` folder before deploying!

+### 🗄️ Setting Up Shared Leaderboard

+After deploying, you need to set up Vercel KV for the shared leaderboard:

+**See full instructions in [VERCEL_KV_SETUP.md](VERCEL_KV_SETUP.md)**

+Quick steps:
+1. Go to Vercel Dashboard → Storage → Create Database → KV
+2. Connect it to your project
+3. Done!
+Scores are now shared across all users

+Without this setup, the leaderboard will be empty (but the quiz still works!).

 ## ⚙️ Customization

 ### Change Number of Questions